 Spark started in 2011 as a forward-thinking framework based upon simplicity and modeled after Ruby’s framework.
 As of Spark 2.0 released in 2014, the framework only supports Java 8.
 Spark Java should not be confused with Apache Spark, a big data engine.
 The Spark quick start is a “Hello World” web server that takes just 6 lines of code.
 It is built for REST web services and is much simpler than typical Java solutions such as JAX-RS.
 The focus is on developer productivity, and the extremely lightweight framework provides just what is necessary and no more.

 The weakness of Spark, as with any other micro-framework, is in the details it ignores.
 Considerations such as security, database connectivity, etc. are left to the developer to handle with some other framework or library.

-It’s an open source web development framework which is built upon frameworks like Hibernate, Spring and GROMS.
+It’s an open-source web development framework that is built upon frameworks like Hibernate, Spring, and GROMS.
 One of the strong positive qualities of Grails is the Enterprise Java Beans or EJB support.
 EJB helps developers start their work immediately.
 They don’t need to configure the XML.

 This framework offers speedy development features and lets you create highly robust and scalable applications.
 There are plenty of ready-made modules available in Grails and you can use them for your work.
 It offers a unit testing feature and based on your requirements, you can integrate other testing frameworks as well.